fuchsst/jslt-intellij-plugin/README.md

   * warn for call of unknown function
   * error for duplicate declared variables
   * error for duplicate declared import aliases
+  * error for non existing file referenced in import
+  * error for non existing import alias referenced by variable or function
+  * error for non existing variable or function referenced via import alias
   * error for duplicate key in object
 * JSLT execution
   * dialog box that allows to select/write an input JSON, a JSLT transformation and shows the output